 Having a commanding subject line

 We can’t stress this enough.
-The subject line is the make or break for a successful email marketing strategy.
+The subject line is the make or breaks for a successful email marketing strategy.
 A subject line carries a lot of weight for an email marketing campaign.
 This is the first impression your audience gets of you.
 Hence, you have to make it count!

 A subject line should clearly state what your email is about.
 And it should be catchy enough to incite a reader’s interest.
 If your reader understands the purpose of the email clearly, they are more likely to open the email.